-8. Opt for voiles to filter natural light
+8. Voiles that filter natural light

 Heavy wools and velvets are perfect for making a home look cozy throughout the winter, whereas sheer curtains, made of linen or voile, are ideal for summer.
 Filtering out bright sunlight, they still allow natural light to flood the room – even on the most gray days – while also providing privacy.
 Sheer curtains create a delicate window dressing with a soft, sophisticated look.

-Sheer curtains are a great choice when it comes to large window curtain ideas as they will provide privacy without compromising the light levels in the room.
+Sheer curtains are also a great choice when it comes to large window curtain ideas as they will provide privacy without compromising the light levels in the room.
 Ideal for overlooked rooms or those street level, light fabrics, such as voile or linen allow in diffused light while maintaining privacy when closed.
 As they filter the glare from the sun, they also help to protect antique furniture and artwork.

 'Small spaces don’t always have big windows to play around with.
-If you are decorating small spaces, then you'll be relieved to know that you can create an illusion to make windows look larger by hanging curtain rods higher and wider than the window frame, which will make the window frame seem larger than it actually is.
+If you are decorating small spaces, then you'll be relieved to know that you can create an illusion to make windows look bigger by hanging curtain rods higher and wider than the window frame, which will make the window frame seem larger than it actually is.

-'As a general guide, try to overhang curtain rods by around 15 inches width past the window frame and 6-10 inches taller,' explains design experts at Instrument Furniture (opens in new tab)
+'As a general guide, try to overhang curtain rods by around 15 inches width past the window frame and 6-10 inches taller,' explains design experts at Instrument Furniture.

-10. Opt for short curtains for a cottage living room
+10. Shorter curtains for cottage living rooms

 When it comes to cottage curtain ideas, traditional full length curtains might feel out of place.

 ‘In cottages, the window size sometimes only allows for a shorter drop, so I try to make the finished length of the curtains sit at least 4in below the windowsill.
-If there is a radiator below the window, where possible I would finish the curtains halfway between the radiator and the bottom of the windowsill,' says Susie Watson founder of Susie Watson Designs (opens in new tab).
+If there is a radiator below the window, where possible I would finish the curtains halfway between the radiator and the bottom of the windowsill,' says Susie Watson founder of Susie Watson Designs.

-11. Frame a window seat with tied back curtains
+11. Curtains that frame a window seat

 Create a cozy spot to curl up with a book by adding floor-length curtains to a window seat.
 When curating your window seat ideas and designing your space, it is important to ensure that the curtains can be fully drawn away from the window to maximize the amount of light in the room.
 This can be achieved either by installing tie backs or by extending the pole past the opening of the window.